Vanisher: Fictional character biography

 Born in Milton, Massachusetts, Vanisher is a mutant and a professional criminal with the ability to teleport to any place imaginable.
-He commits a series of spectacular crimes including: building a large criminal organization, stealing confidential defense plans and attempting to extort millions of dollars from the U.S. government.
+He commits a series of spectacular crimes, including building a large criminal organization, stealing confidential defense plans, and attempting to extort millions of dollars from the U.S. government.
 With support from a large group of non-mutant followers, he goes to the front lawn of the White House to await his payment.
-Professor Xavier and the X-Men are able to intervene when Xavier induces amnesia upon Vanisher.
-Forgetting his powers, Vanisher is taken into police custody and the X-Men defeat his mob.
+Professor X and the X-Men intervene when Xavier induces amnesia upon Vanisher.
+Vanisher, unable to teleport away, is taken into police custody while the X-Men defeat his mob.

 Vanisher regains his memory and joins Factor Three, a subversive organization of mutants who seek world domination.
 Factor Three attempts to start World War III between the United States and the Soviet Union.
-The Mutant Master, leader of Factor Three, is revealed to be an alien of the Siris race with a plan to conquer Earth.
-The rest of Factor Three, including Vanisher, team up with the X-Men to defeat him.
-Vanisher is later held prisoner by the Sentinels, but is saved by the X-Men.
+After learning that their leader, Mutant Master, is an alien who intends to conquer Earth, the members of Factor Three work with the X-Men to defeat him.

-Vanisher disappears for a period, but comes out of hiding to fight the Champions by joining the Brotherhood of Mutants and using reprogrammed Sentinels.
+Vanisher disappears for a period, but comes out of hiding to fight the Champions with the Brotherhood of Mutants.
 He is defeated by the Champions and is trapped in mid-teleportation by Darkstar.
-The Darkforce strands half of him in another dimension, with the other half in Poughkeepsie, New York where he is found by the X-Men.
-When Nightcrawler touches him, they become stranded in another dimension.
+Half of Vanisher's body is stranded in another dimension, with the other half in Poughkeepsie, New York, where he is found by the X-Men.
 After returning to Earth, Vanisher organizes a group of young mutant thieves, known as the Fallen Angels.
-Eventually the Fallen Angels disband, and Vanisher is left to his own devices.
-Later, he joins a group of villains to challenge the Fantastic Four but is defeated.
+Eventually, the Fallen Angels disband and Vanisher is left to his own devices.

-Vanisher withdraws again until he is mentally controlled by Asylum to attack the New Warriors and other superheroes.
-Darkling, a superhuman who uses energies from the Darkforce Dimension, is defeated and Vanisher regains his free will.
-He later joins a second incarnation of the Enforcers, called the New Enforcers.
-Along with Eel and a woman named Blitz, Vanisher is part of the Outer Circle of the Enforcers that becomes involved in a clash between the criminal organizations A.I.M. and Hydra.
-The New Enforcers are confronted and eventually defeated by Spider-Man.
+Vanisher later joins a second incarnation of the Enforcers, called the New Enforcers.
+Along with Eel and Blitz, Vanisher becomes involved in a clash between A.I.M. and Hydra.

-X-Teams

-Vanisher seeks to understand his powers in greater detail.
-He visits the Darkforce Dimension, resulting in his capture by its inhabitants.
-He is forced to read them stories until he is rescued by X-Force's Warpath, who had been manipulated into performing the mission.

-Vanisher resurfaces as a leader of a South American drug cartel, which is producing and distributing drugs such as mutant growth hormone throughout the Americas.
-Stacy X, Iceman, and Archangel are instrumental in stopping his North American operations.